 - Pain and Suffering: An extra element of damages is the injured victim’s pain and suffering, which generally increases for more serious injuries.

 - Wrongful Death: When the accident results in death, the family and loved ones of the decedent may be able to recover for loss of financial support and companionship.

-Why You Need a Fort Lauderdale Personal Injury Lawyer
+Why You Need a Fort Lauderdale Personal Injury Law Firm

-You need a Fort Lauderdale personal injury lawyer to fulfill the following roles for you:
+You need a Fort Lauderdale personal injury law firm to fulfill the following roles for you: